 “Whatever you want to call it—luck, probability manipulation, or just some force influencing my decisions or the events around me in seemingly random ways that are actually calculated and deliberate—I don’t know.
 Call it what you will, strange things happen around me.
 I’m really, really not searching out danger.”

-Oliver steepled his fingers together, watching the defiant boy return his gaze.
-“And these strange things lead to you taking photographs of important people and events?”
+Oliver steepled his fingers together, watching the frustrated boy return his gaze.
+“And these coincidences lead to you taking photographs of important people and events?”

-Oliver might have brushed the claim off as ridiculous, but he’d experienced a few things during the years he spent traveling the settled areas of the world, and had experienced enough to hesitate before discounting a tale such as Percival’s.
+Oliver might have brushed the claim off as ridiculous, but he’d spent years traveling the settled areas of the world, and had experienced enough to hesitate before discounting a tale such as Percival’s.
 “Tell me more.”

-The boy did, in a rambling, passionate account that lasted almost twenty minutes and was actually quite entertaining.
-Several times Oliver had to squeeze his stomach muscles and hold his breath to keep himself from bursting out into guffaws at the ridiculous situations Percival got himself into, only holding back so that he didn’t seem too eager.
+The boy did, in a rambling, passionate account that lasted almost twenty minutes and proved to be quite entertaining.
+Several times Oliver nearly burst into riotous guffaws at the ridiculous situations Percival got himself into, only holding back so that he didn’t seem too eager.
 The boy even rolled up his sleeve to show Oliver the mysterious tattoo that had started it all.

 Finally, Oliver admitted, “If what you tell me is true, it does seem that you’ve experienced a strange number of coincidences.
 Even more surprising were the ways you managed to get through them.”
-Anecdotal evidence was useless, of course, and the boy could be either misguided or an excellent liar.
-But even if the truth wasn’t verifiable, Oliver was intrigued.
-He made a note to keep Percival as far away from Siobhan as possible.
+Anecdotal evidence was useless, of course, and the boy could be either misguided or an excellent liar, but Oliver was intrigued nonetheless.
+Although the truth wasn’t verifiable, he made a note to keep Percival as far from Siobhan as possible.
 The last thing he needed was the boy dragging her into his orbit of misfortune.
 She got into enough “interesting” situations without extra help.
-“I will buy both photographs.
+“I will buy both originals.
 Did you bring the other with you?”

 Percival reached into his pants pocket, pulling out some lint, a couple of coins, and a wad of thick, dark paper, which Percival had used to cover the negative disk in lieu of a cartridge.

 After verifying that it was safe to do so, Oliver unwrapped and inspected it.
-It was from quite far away, and a little indistinct, but still dramatic.
-He could make out his own form beside Siobhan, his mask a white spot agains the darkness, battle wand outstretched, with the blurred streak of a glowing spell shooting toward the silhouetted forms on the street below.
+The image had been captured from quite far away, and was indistinct but still dramatic.
+He could make out his own form beside Siobhan, his mask a white spot against the darkness, battle wand outstretched, with the blurred streak of a glowing spell shooting toward the silhouetted forms on the street below.
 “Sixteen gold for both, then?” he asked, already putting the negative back in its protective wrapping and moving both it and the cartridge into one of his desk drawers.

 “Umm, that works, but I actually need the cartridge from today back?
 It’s got two other negatives in it that I took earlier today.
-Nothing you’d be interested in, just portraits of people.
-I saved up for the camera for a long time, but I didn’t realize how expensive the negative disks would be.
-Getting the photographs developed onto paper isn’t cheap, either.
-I’ve been trying to cover the cost by doing portraits.
-That’s what I was originally doing in the market today, actually.”
+Nothing you’d be interested in.
+I saved up for the camera for a long time, but I didn’t realize how expensive negative disks and development would be.
+I’ve been trying to cover the cost by taking portraits of people.
+That’s what I was originally doing in the market today.”

-Oliver pulled out the cartridge, taking out the other two disks to ensure they were really as innocuous as stated.
+Oliver pulled out the cartridge, then carefully examined the other two disks to ensure they were really as innocuous as stated.

-The mention of the newspaper brought to mind the old printing press Oliver had found in the Lord Morrow’s basement, covered in junk, dust and cobwebs.
-He stilled, his mind making connections and sparking upon an idea that hadn’t fully formed until that moment.
+The mention of the newspaper brought to mind the old printing press Oliver had found in Lord Morrow’s basement, covered in junk, dust and cobwebs.
+He stilled, making connections and sparking upon an idea that had been half-formed until that moment.

-With some soap, lubricating oil, and maybe a bit of magic, he was sure the press could be repaired and start working again—certainly for much less than it would cost to buy a similar artifact.
+With some soap, lubricating oil, and maybe a bit of magic, he was sure they could repair the press and get it working again—certainly for much less than it would cost to buy a similar artifact.
 In fact, it might be possible to drive such an old model with manpower alone, without the need for a thaumaturge on staff.
 “Are you a decent writer, Percival?”

 “I can read and write as well as anyone!
 My mom taught all us kids,” the boy said proudly.